marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

 The pipeline needs to use v1.15 of TensorFlow as AI Platform Prediction service, which is used as a deployment target, does not yet support v2.0 of TensorFlow.

 ### Exercise 2 - Compiling and running the pipeline
 You can use **TFX CLI** to compile and deploy TFX pipelines and to submit pipeline runs.
-As the pipeline uses the custom image, the first step is to build the image and push it your project's **Container Registry**.
+As the pipeline uses the custom image, the first step is to build the image and push it to your project's **Container Registry**.
 You will use **Cloud Build** to build the image.
 Navigate to the `pipeline-dsl` folder and execute the following commands:
 ```
 PROJECT_ID=[YOUR_PROJECT_ID]
 IMAGE_NAME=lab-14-tfx-image